 In addition to the factors mentioned above, authority is accrued over time as a result of aspects like:

 - Positive user behavior.

 - Optimized on-page elements and content.

-Establishing a brand as an authority takes patience, effort, and commitment, but also relies on offering a valuable, quality product or service that allows customers to trust a brand.
+Establishing a brand as an authority takes patience, effort, and commitment and relies on offering a valuable, quality product or service that allows customers to trust a brand.

+User experience has become every marketer’s number one priority.
 Everyone wants better organic rankings and maximum visibility.
-Few realize that optimal user experience is a big part of getting there.
+However, few realize that optimal user experience is a big part of getting there.

-Google has learned how to interpret a favorable or unfavorable user experience, and a positive user experience has become a pivotal element to a website’s success.
+Google has learned how to interpret a good or unfavorable user experience, and a positive user experience has become a pivotal element to a website’s success.

 Customers know what they want.
 If they can’t find it, there’s going to be a problem.
 And performance will suffer.

-A clear example of building a strong user experience is how Google has become more and more of an answer engine offering the sought-after data directly on the SERPs (search engine results pages) for users.
+A clear example of building a solid user experience is how Google has become more and more of an answer engine offering the sought-after data directly on the SERPs (search engine results pages).

-The intention of that is offering users the information they are looking for in fewer clicks, quickly and easily.
+The intention is to offer users the information they are looking for in fewer clicks, quickly and easily.